Frame ID > Serial #

 Interpreting the Serial numbers and features

-Identifying the serial numbers on the early Mongoose frames is actually quite easy and intuitive.
-For the most part the early Mongoose frames from 1975 and into early 1976 were done with hand stamped 5 digit numbers starting from 10000.
+Identifying Mongoose serial numbers on the early BMX Products Inc frames is actually quite easy and intuitive.
+For the most part the early Mongoose frames from 1975 and into early 1976 were a hand stamped 5 digit number starting from 10000.
 For example, a frame from 1975 will have the numbers like 11994.

 A feature of an early 1975 frame is the brake tab.
-The brake tab on these frames is rectangular in shape as opposed to later years when it became a single layer of steel as well as more oval and thinner shape.
+The coaster brake tab on these frames is more rectangular in shape than the later ones would become.

-The 75 coaster brake tab is also thicker and is comprised of two layers of steel welded together
+The early 75 coaster brake tab had 2 versions some were also thicker and were comprised of two layers of steel welded together

 A further feature was the headtube was offset to extend more to the bottom than it was to the top.
 It is our guess that it was done this way to allow clearance for the squarer shoulder on Ashtabula forks.
 This feature carried over for the first few years till the ashtabula forks were replaced with the more rounder style Tange made forks.

-Another feature of an early frame built in 1975 and 1976 was the extra single gusset above the bottom bracket.
+Another feature of an early frame built in 1975 - 1977 was the extra single gusset above the bottom bracket.

-In mid 1976 the serial number process changed again with the addition of a month code.
-From here frames were stamped with the letter C for Chatsworth, a letter for the month, and a number for the year of production.
-It was also in this year that the extra single gusset was dropped from the frame, although, there have been frames in 1977 that had the extra single gusset.
+In May 1976 the serial number process changed again with the addition of a month code.
+From here frames were stamped with the letter C for Cromo, a letter for the month, and a number for the year of production.
+It was around Feb/March 77 that the extra single gusset was dropped from the frame.

-RECO (Racer Engineering Company) manufactured frames for BMX Products, Inc. for the first 3 years of production, after that the frames were made “in house” by BMX Products, Inc. According to Rick Twomey, RECO was a frame welding company that BMX Products, Inc. used to make their early frames.
-As Rick remembers BMX Products Inc. in the early years moved into the unit next door to RECO and eventually bought them out.
+RECO (Racer Engineering Company) manufactured frames for BMX Products, Inc. for the first 3 years of production, after that the frames were made “in house” by BMX Products, Inc. RECO was a frame welding company that BMX Products, Inc. used to make their early frames.
+BMX Products Inc. in the early years moved into the unit next door to RECO and eventually bought them out.

 Each frame had a combination of three key numbers or letters.
 For example: